SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

 aspects such as hours of the day or months of the year, so Iris provides special features to facilitate this:

-When Iris evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from numbers into :class:`~datetime.datetime`-like objects for ease of calendar-based testing.
+firstly, when Iris evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from numbers into :class:`~datetime.datetime`-like objects for ease of calendar-based testing.